EnergySystemsModellingLab/MUSE_OS/docs/user_guide/quick-start.rst

 A description of the input file can be found in :ref:`input-files`.

-There are a few standard models available directly with MUSE.
-They can be run as
+There are a few standard models available directly with MUSE:

-follows:
+- the default model with 3 sectors (residential, power, gas supply) and 1 agent is available in the folder src/muse/data/model
+- a multi-agent model with 1 sector (residential) and two agents is available in the folder folder src/muse/data/model/example

+The standard model can run as follows:

 .. code-block:: Bash